 Being Purely Functional

-an Impure World
+in an Impure World

 Noel Markham (47 Degrees)